15 July 2022

 The need for rapid emissions cuts, alongside growing global demand for (renewable) energy, raise critical questions about the technological potential and socio-economic and political implications of various technologies and approaches.

-The programme is open to students and professionals from all disciplines, although the course will focus on Energy and Climate.
+The programme is open to students (preferably post-graduate or at least in their last third of their studies) and professionals from all disciplines, although the course will focus on topics regarding energy and climate.

 Please ask the Summer School team for detailed information on credit points.